KevinJCandlert/MoveWorkItemsWhenPullRequestCompletes/README.md

 1. Deploy the Azure Function in this project to Azure in order to receive an HTTP trigger URL.
 This is the URL which will be our base for the webhook.
 `e.g. myAwesomeAzureDevOpsFunctions.azurewebsites.net/api/MoveWorkItemsWhenPullRequestComplete?`

+1. Add two AppSettings/Environment variables of your Azure Function. `Organization` and `PersonalAccessToken`.
+Set the values of these variables using your organizations name and your personal access token with Work Items (Read & Write) access

 1. We'll append to this base URL with the column name and ID of our "Pull Request" column.
 The value of the field `System.BoardColumn` or `WEF..._Kanban.Column` from the API response from step 2 and the column ID from step 3 like this: myAwesomeAzureDevOpsFunctions.azurewebsites.net/api/MoveWorkItemsWhenPullRequestComplete?kanbanColumnName={columnName}&kanbanColumnId={columnId}
 (Be sure to change `{columnName}` and `{columnId}` to your variables in the URL above)